phyulwin/ICRA_PROJECT/README.md

 The scene workspace currently supports filters for:

-- Reference type, including memes, internet culture, film/TV, anime, and TikTok
+- Reference type, including memes, internet culture, and TikTok
 - Era, including the 2000s, 2010s, 2020s, and current references
 - Acting, situation, visual, timing, or all matching priorities
 - Mainstream-to-niche obscurity